Nessa-v/Data-Analysis-projects/Gamification_in_Higher_Education/README.md

 Data Cleaning and Analysis

-- Microsoft Excel: Pivot Tables, Power Query (for Unpivoting rows where users selected multiple answers, and Merging them back as a single column.), Charts and Dashboard.
+- Microsoft Excel: Pivot Tables, Power Query (for Unpivoting rows where users selected multiple answers, and Merging them back as a single column), Charts and Dashboard.

 ---